katrinamarquez/KatrinaMarquez_T1A2/development_log.md

 Coding completed:
 - Added in colorize ruby gem.
 Make identifying parts of the text more obvious to the user in the terminal.

+Tests completed:
+- Logging tests for current code that is working as expected.

 Documentation completed:
 - User stories.
 It was ok to do this at this point during development as most of the user stories were mapped out in the flow chart.
 - (NEEDS TO BE REVIEWED): The order of the flow chart and what information is displayed has changed slightly, as a result of issues encountered when writing the methods.